 We believe we are not and do not anticipate becoming a USRPHC for U.S. federal income tax purposes.
-If, however, we are or become a USRPHC, so long as our common stock is considered to be regularly traded on an established securities market, only a non-U.S. holder who actually or constructively holds or held (at any time during the shorter of the five year period ending on the date of disposition or the non-U.S. holder's holding period) more than 5% of our common stock will be subject to U.S. federal income tax, under the third bullet point immediately above, on the disposition of our common stock.
+If, however, we are or become a USRPHC, so long as our common stock or Preferred Stock is considered to be regularly traded on an established securities market, only a non-U.S. holder who actually or constructively holds or held (at any time during the shorter of the five year period ending on the date of disposition or the non-U.S. holder's holding period) more than 5% of our common stock or Preferred Stock will be subject to U.S. federal income tax, under the third bullet point immediately above, on the disposition of our common stock or Preferred Stock.
 You should consult your own advisor about the consequences that could result if we are, or become, a USRPHC.